Racial classification of Indian Americans

 The racial classification of Indian Americans has varied over the years and across institutions.
-Originally, neither the courts nor the census bureau classified Indian Americans as a race because there were only negligible numbers of Indian immigrants in the United States.
+Originally, neither the courts nor the United States Census Bureau classified Indian Americans as a race because there were only negligible numbers of Indian immigrants in the United States.
 Early Indian Americans were often denied their civil rights, leading to close affiliations with African Americans.
 For most of America's early history, the government only recognized two racial classifications, white or colored.
 Due to immigration laws of the time, those deemed colored were often stripped of their American citizenship or denied the ability to become citizens.
-For these reasons, various South Asians in America took the government to court to try and be considered white instead of colored.
-After advocacy from the Indian American community, the racial category of Asian Indian was finally introduced on the 1980 Census.
+For these reasons, various South Asians in America took the government to court to try to be considered white instead of colored.
+After advocacy from the Indian American community, the racial category of Asian Indian was finally introduced in the 1980 U.S. census.

 Initial perceptions

-Among one of the first recorded Indian in America was a mixed-race girl born to an Indian father and an Irish American mother in 1680 in Maryland.
+One of the first recorded Indians in America was a mixed-race girl born to an Indian father and an Irish American mother in 1680 in Maryland.
 Due to her Indian American father being classified as "Negro", she was classified as a mulatto and later sold into slavery.
 Court records from the 1700s indicate a number of "East Indians" were held as slaves in Maryland and Delaware.
-Upon freedom, they are said to have blended into the free African-American population - considered "Mulattos" within the African-American community.
+Upon freedom, they are said to have blended into the free African American population - considered mulattoes within the African American community.
+Three brothers from modern day "India or Pakistan" received their freedom in 1710 and married into a Native American tribe in Virginia.
+The present-day Nansemond people trace their lineage to this intermarriage.

 The earliest Indian immigrants into the United States were called "Hindus" even though the majority of them were Sikhs.
-Court clerks classified these early immigrants from the Punjab region as being 'black', 'white' or 'brown' based on their skin color for the purpose of marriage licenses.
+Court clerks classified these early immigrants from the Punjab region as being "black", "white", or "brown" based on their skin color for the purpose of marriage licenses.
 In addition to being racialized by their color, they were also racialized as being "foreigners".

 The perception of Indian Americans as foreigners sometimes helped provide for better treatment, especially in states where de jure segregation was in place.
-As opposed to being seen as black, in some states Indians were seen as outside of the traditional American racial spectrum, and consequently freed from the encumbrances that system entailed.
+As opposed to being seen as black, in some states Indians were seen as outside of the traditional American racial spectrum, and consequently freed from the encumbrances which that system entailed.

 By the mid-1950s, those who remained settled in the then vibrant black neighborhoods of Tremé in New Orleans, Black Bottom in Detroit, West Baltimore, and Harlem in New York.
 Many started families with Creoles, Puerto Ricans, and African Americans.
 An example is Indian-born Hucheshwar Gurusidha Mudgal, who became a prominent journalist in Harlem's African American community.
 Punjabi Sikhs in California found a closer camaraderie with Mexicans, resulting in a unique mixed-race community in the Yuba City area - the Punjabi Mexican Americans.